MichaelBell/atprototools/README.md

 Easy-to-use and ergonomic library for interacting with bluesky.

-This fork has instructions for using ATProto with wireless enabled <br>
-MicroPython, such as Pico W, to get as many people writing bsky code as possible.
+This fork has instructions for using ATProto with wireless enabled MicroPython, such as Pico W, to get as many people writing bsky code as possible.

 ## Setup